chilly/chilly.github.io/source/_posts/2012-02-21-octopress-error.md

 title: "octopress error, rake generate"
 date: 2012-02-21 20:00
 comments: true
-tags: SyntaxError, octopress, error, rake generate
+tags: ["SyntaxError", "octopress", "error", "rake generate"]
 ---
 Today, I met the following problem.
 I wrote an article, and use `rake generate` to generate the site.
 Then the console reports:
 {% blockquote %}